Lima, Peru

 Barranco — The Creative Exhale

 Barranco is Lima's bohemian coastal district, and it's where the city's queer creative class gravitates.
 Nineteenth-century Republican-era architecture, large-scale street murals, independent galleries, and a documented concentration of LGBTQ+-owned businesses give it a distinct character from the nightlife-forward energy of Lince.
 The Puente de los Suspiros and the Bajada de Baños are the landmarks; the Malecón de Barranco at dusk is quietly, genuinely romantic and used comfortably by queer couples.
 Hotel B and Isolina Taberna Peruana both live here.
-La Noche de Barranco hosts regular queer-friendly nights worth tracking.
+La Noche de Barranco hosts regular welcoming nights worth tracking.

 Also Worth Knowing